FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/rules.md

 - Use **self-promo channels** for sharing your own creative content only.
 - You may post:
-  - Videos, screenshots, or streams from FRP
+  - Videos, screenshots, or streams from DSRP
   - Gaming content not related to other FiveM servers
 - **Advertising other RP servers is strictly prohibited.**
 - Spam or excessive posting may result in content removal or moderation.